atillatan/blog/_articles/Making-Enterprise-Angular-Project-step-by-step.md

 toc: false
 ---

-# Making an Enterprise grade Angular Project Step by Step
+# Making an Enterprise Scale Angular Project Step by Step

 This project demonstrates how to build an Enterprise Grade Angular Project.